 The board delegates monitoring work to the Finance and Development sub-committee.

-There is also a governance review working group that meets to ensure the policies and procedures of Equal Lives are fi t for purpose.
+There is also a governance review working group that meets to ensure the policies and procedures of Equal Lives are fit for purpose.
 The Chief Executive Officer (CEO) implements policy and strategy, manages day-to-day affairs and reports to the board.

-At present there are eleven trustees and since we were established all of these have been disabled people.
 The board is controlled by three elected officers, these are the chairman, the vice chairman and the treasurer.

 Each year members are invited to nominate trustees.
 Trustees are elected by member votes at each Annual General Meeting (AGM).
 They stand for three years, with the option to stand down at each AGM.
 Officers are elected annually.